Swedish-National-Archives-AI-lab/package_cookiecutter/{{ cookiecutter.project_slug }}/.github/pull_request_template.md

 ## Checklist

-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code locally
 - [ ] My code follows the style guidelines of this project (e.g. passes ruff lint + mypy type hinting)
 - [ ] If it is a core feature, I have added thorough tests.
-- [ ] Documentation has been updated OR the changes are too minor to be documented
+- [ ] Documentation has been updated or the changes are too minor to be documented
-- [ ] The Changes are listed in the `CHANGELOG.md` OR the changes are insignificant